 - Though the director of the infamous film The Oogieloves in the Big Balloon Adventure was a documentary filmmaker named Matthew Diamond, the real brainchild behind the film was Kenn Viselmann, whose Small Name, Big Ego was so rampant that he even named the movie's production company after himself (despite no one really knowing who he was).

 - Due to the success of The Dark Knight Saga, many people assume Christopher Nolan has a great deal of control over the Superman reboot Man of Steel.
 In reality, he's just the film's producer, and has said his direct involvement ended pretty much at the stage of story development because he knew director Zack Snyder was more suited to the Superman material than he was.
+Unlike many examples, this died down over time, due to other movies promoting Snyder as "the director of Man of Steel" and Snyder's name being front and center in the campaign for the sequel, Batman v Superman: Dawn of Justice, with Nolan's name nowhere in sight despite being an executive producer.

 - Gentlemen of Fortune is often viewed as Georgi Danelia movie, but the actual director was much lesser-known Aleksandr Seryj.
 Georgi Danelia was a co-writer and art director.